Why I Quit My Job – I’m Going To Start A Revolution From My Bed.

 For my wife and son, I am going to give them the most precious gift I have, which is more of my time.
 I want them to explore and learn what it’s like to have me around more, so I can support and encourage them to be as happy as they deserve to be as we have our adventure together.

 The next six months is going to take me places that I haven’t figured out yet.
-But what I do know is wherever they may be, I’m going start a revolution.
+But what I do know is wherever they may be, I’m going start a revolution working from home.
 I’ve got a new job fitting my status of ‘World Changer’.
 The world I am changing is mine.